tum-pbs/pbdl-book/physicalloss-discuss.md

 what name it has.
 However, here the question helps to highlight some important properties that are typically associated with algorithms from fields like machine learning or optimization.

-One main reason _not_ to call these physical constraints machine learning (ML), is that the positions where we test and constrain the solution are the final positions we are interested in.
+One main reason _not_ to call the optimization of the previous notebook machine learning (ML), is that the positions where we test and constrain the solution are the final positions we are interested in.
-As such, there is no real distinction between training, validation and (out of distribution) test sets.
+As such, there is no real distinction between training, validation and test sets.
 Computing the solution for a known and given set of samples is much more akin to classical optimization, where inverse problems like the previous Burgers example stem from.

 For machine learning, we typically work under the assumption that the final performance of our model will be evaluated on a different, potentially unknown set of inputs.
-The _test data_ should usually capture such out of distribution (OOD) behavior, so that we can make estimates about how well our model will generalize to "real-world" cases that we will encounter when we deploy it into an application.
+The _test data_ should usually capture such _out of distribution_ (OOD) behavior, so that we can make estimates about how well our model will generalize to "real-world" cases that we will encounter when we deploy it in an application.

 In contrast, for the PINN training as described here, we reconstruct a single solution in a known and given space-time region.
-As such, any samples from this domain follow the same distribution and hence don't really represent test or OOD sampes.
-As the NN directly encodes the solution, there is also little hope that it will yield different solutions, or perform well outside of the training distribution.
-If we're interested in a different solution, we most likely have to start training the NN from scratch.
+As such, any samples from this domain follow the same distribution and hence don't really represent test or OOD samples.
+As the NN directly encodes the solution, there is also little hope that it will yield different solutions, or perform well outside of the training range.
+If we're interested in a different solution, we have to start training the NN from scratch.

 ![Divider](resources/divider5.jpg)